 Chaplaincy

 Chaplains work across all the University’s campuses, providing support, help and encouragement to both students and staff.
-The Chaplaincy team work closely with the LGBT+ Chaplaincy in Canterbury Diocese, talking through the big questions and connecting LGBT+ Christians with churches locally.
+The Chaplaincy team works closely with the LGBT+ Chaplaincy in the Canterbury Diocese, talking through the big questions and connecting LGBT+ Christians with churches locally.

 LGBTQIA+ Society

-The LGBTQIA+ society, a part of Christ Church Students’ Union, is committed to creating and nurturing a safe space for LGBTQIA+ students at university.
-The group has socials every week, raises awareness for issues facing the LGBTQIA+ community and raises money for local and national charities.
+The LGBTQIA+ society, part of Christ Church Students’ Union, is committed to creating and nurturing a safe space for LGBTQIA+ students at the University.
+The group holds weekly socials, raises awareness of issues facing the LGBTQIA+ community, and raises money for local and national charities.

 Creating a safe space for all